6 trends paving the way for greener travel

 12 May 2022 · 8

 There’s no doubt you’ve heard the term “sustainable travel” cropping up more and more in recent years.
-And that’s no surprise, with over as we inch ever closer to the deadline to reach the 2030 Agenda.
+And that’s no surprise, with over 80% of travelers believing that sustainable travel practices are important as we inch ever closer to the deadline to reach the 2030 Agenda.

 The onus is on all of us to try to reduce our carbon footprints when we travel.
 From tourists and business travelers opting to travel by rail, to airlines shifting to the use of sustainable air fuels, to the hotel industry exploring new ways of reducing plastic waste - here are 6 of the biggest trends in sustainable travel.